ceyxasm/ceyxasm/README.md

-- 👋 Hi, I’m ceyxasm
+- 👋 Hi, I’m ceyxasm, just a tech
 - 👀 I’m interested in a lot of things
 - 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on a lot of things